aai-research-lab/aai-research-lab.github.io/_news/announcement_241203DrAina.md

 related_posts: false
 ---

-Dr. Aina gave a speech about **A:Ai** Research Lab at the inaugural College of Natural and Behavioral Sciences Open House.
+Dr. Aina gave a speech about AAI Research Lab at the inaugural College of Natural and Behavioral Sciences Open House.